Finite-state self-similar actions of nilpotent groups: Introduction

 One can restate the theorem as follows.
 Let $\phi$ be a surjective virtual endomorphism of $G$ with trivial core.
-There exists a digit set $D$ with $e\in D$ such that the self-similar action associated to $(G,\phi,D)$ is finite-state if and only if the Jordan normal form of $\phi$ satisfies the condition in the theorem.
+There exists a digit set $D$ with $e\in D$ such that the self-similar action associated to $(G,\phi,D)$ is finite-state if and only if the Jordan normal form of $\phiL$ satisfies the condition in the theorem.

-\begin{theor} Let $G$ be a finitely generated torsion-free nilpotent group, and let $\phi$ be a surjective virtual endomorphism of $G$ with trivial core.
-Every self-similar action of $(G,\phi)$ is finite-state if and only if the spectral radius of $\phi$ is less than $1$. \end{theor}
+\begin{theorem} Let $G$ be a finitely generated torsion-free nilpotent group, and let $\phi$ be a surjective virtual endomorphism of $G$ with trivial core.
+Every self-similar action of $(G,\phi)$ is finite-state if and only if the spectral radius of $\phiL$ is less than $1$. \end{theorem}

-In particular, if the Jordan normal form of $\phi$ satisfies the condition in Theorem~\ref{thm_main1} and $\phi$ has an eigenvalue of modulus $1$, then the pair $(G,\phi)$ possesses both finite-state and non-finite-state self-similar actions.
-This situation cannot happen for abelian group $\mathbb{Z}^n$, because if a virtual endomorphism of $\mathbb{Z}^n$ has an eigenvalue of modulus $1$ then it has a non-trivial core.
+In particular, if the Jordan normal form of $\phiL$ satisfies the condition in Theorem~\ref{thm_main1} and $\phiL$ has an eigenvalue of modulus $1$, then the pair $(G,\phi)$ possesses both finite-state and non-finite-state self-similar actions.
+This situation cannot happen for abelian group $\mathbb{Z}^n$, because if a virtual endomorphism of $\mathbb{Z}^n$ viewed as a linear map has an eigenvalue of modulus $1$ then it has a non-trivial core.

+We should also note that while in this paper we are dealing with torsion free nilpotent groups by viewing them as lattices in their Mal'cev completions, Michael Kapovich in \cite{kap} has considered the case of a lattice in linear semisimple algebraic Lie group and proved that it admits a faithful self-similar action if and only if it is virtually isomorphic to an arithmetic lattice.
+It is an interesting open question when such a self-similar action is finite-state (see \cite[Question~17]{kap}).